Whitney Smith

 Whitney Smith Jr. (February 26, 1940 - November 17, 2016) was an American vexillologist.
 He coined the term vexillology, which refers to the scholarly analysis of all aspects of flags.
 He was a founder of several vexillology organizations.
 Smith was a Laureate and a Fellow of the International Federation of Vexillological Associations.

 Early life and education

 Whitney Smith Jr. was born on February 26, 1940, to Mildred and Whitney Smith.
 As a youth, he lived in Lexington and Winchester, Massachusetts.
 Smith credited his interest in flags to his memories of Massachusetts Patriots' Day celebrations and a gift of The Golden Encyclopedia when he was about 6 years old.

 At Harvard, he studied political science and received a bachelor's degree in the field in 1961.
 During his time at Harvard, Smith designed the flag of Guyana after corresponding with Guyanese premier Cheddi Jagan via mail.
-He received his doctorate in political science at Boston University in 1968; political symbolism was the subject of his dissertation.
+He received his doctorate in political science at Boston University in 1968 with a dissertation on political symbolism.